H-cyland/CTF-Journey/README.md

-# CTF-Journey
+# Security Reflections
-> Personal Log of Caputre The Flag (CTF) challenges and cybersecurity learning journey.
+> Personal learning log combining **academic reflections** and **CTF write-ups**

-# About ME
+# About This Repository
-> Cybersecurity master's student at the University of Warwick, passionate about Digital forensics, Network security, Open-source Intelligence (OSINT) and Threat hunting.
-> This repository documents my learning process through hands-on CTF challenges.
+This repository documents my continuous learning process in cybersecurity from university modules and self-reflections to hands-on practice through Capture The Flag (CTF) challenges.

+It aims to connect **theoretical understadning** (from academic coursework) with **practical problem-solving skills** (from CTF and labs)

+---

+## About Me
+I'm a master's student in **Cyber Security Management** at the University of Warwick My main interests include:
+- Digital Forensics & Incident Response
+- Network Security & Threat Hunting
+- OSINT (Open Source Intelligence)

+I use this space to reflect, document, and apply what I've learned in both academic and practical contexts

 # CTF Categories
 - **Forensics**